Sinytra/ConnectorExtras/README.md

 [ModMenu API](https://github.com/TerraformersMC/ModMenu/tree/91460879c6d0693b14d1632baccea56bf3619f2e/src/main/java/com/terraformersmc/modmenu/api),
 licensed under the MIT license.

-### Continuity Compat

-Fixes Continuity's connected textures for modded blocks.
-By default, Continuity builds a map of model IDs to all registered blocks in its client initializer (`ModelWrappingHandler#createBlockStateModelIdMap`).
-However, this is too soon as it happens before blocks of Forge mods are registered.
-As a results, CTM models will not be created for Forge mod blocks.
-To fix this issue, we patch Continuity to move the block state map initialization from Fabric's client entrypoint to FML's client setup event, which is fired after registration has completed.

 ### KubeJS Bridge

 Provides KubeJS plugin support for Fabric mods on Forge by initializing them earlier.